Courses, Clerkships & Electives

 Syr Administrator: TBD

-Rural Medical Education, known as RMED, is an elective course tied to a clinical site placement for third-year medical students.
-Participating students complete three (of eight) core clinical rotations including: Family Medicine, Surgery and Emergency Medicine at a rural, or small town, clinical site.
-In addition to the three core clinical rotations, participating students complete the RMED Elective (FAMP1650) while living and training in a small town environment.
+The Rural Medical Education Program, known as RMED, is an elective course tied to a clinical site placement for third-year medical students.
+Participating students complete the Family Medicine clerkship at a rural, or small town, clinical site.
+In addition, participating students complete the RMED Elective (FAMP1650) in a small-town environment.
 For the elective, an emphasis is placed on the continuous and comprehensive care of patients.
 Students develop skills in the diagnosis and management of a wide range of common ambulatory and secondary hospital problems of patients across the age spectrum.
 Students participate in office hours and conduct inpatient rounds, laboratory work, night call, and case presentations with community-based attendings.
-Medical students negotiate site placements with the Assistant Dean of Rural Medicine, Dr. Carrie Roseamelia.
-A preference for acceptance into RMED is given to students that completed the Introduction to Rural Health course (FAMP1646) during their first and second year of medical school.
+The Rural Medical Education Program maintains a number of host facilities/practices/hospitals and preceptors in rural areas but students are also able to pursue other sites through discussion with Dr. Lauren Meyer, Director of the Rural Medical Scholars Program.
+Students must have completed FAMP 1646 – Introduction to Rural Health – to participate.
+Preference will be given to those students that have completed all first- and second-year Rural Med coursework.
 Students with academic deficiencies or professionalism concerns cannot participate.

 Binghamton Campus